oreillymedia/promptlab/README.md

 Once you've found the right set of transformations and filters, you can script the whole process to automate the generation of prompts and responses and save it as a bash script.

 Note that promptlab isn't meant to be a production tool -- it's mostly for exploratoy work to figure out how to structure your data and what prompts are effective for whatever you're trying to do.
-Once you've figured that out, it's likely that you would want to condense those operations into a single program that you can run at scale
+Once you've figured that out, it's likely that you would want to condense those operations into a single program that you can run at scale.

 # Command Reference